exasol/public-knowledgebase/Database-Features/single-sign-on-with-kerberos.md

  You can either use your existing ticket for your user or use a keytab file.

 + **Use existing ticket**:
 We assume that you already have a ticket for your user from the KDC.
 If not, obtain a ticket using kinit:

 ```"code-java"
 kinit user@YOUR.REALM
 ```

-	+ **Use keytab file**:
++ **Use keytab file** :
 To use a keytab file, you have to make sure there are no tickets in the cache using kdestroy.
 Then you have to tell Kerberos where your keytab file is located:

 ```"code-java"
 export KRB5_CLIENT_KTNAME=/home/<your_user>/<your_keytab_file_name>
 ```
 Alternative: add the location of the keytab file to the krb5.conf:

 ```"code-java"
 [libdefaults]  default_client_keytab_name = /home/<your_user>/<your_keytab_file_name>
 ```

 + We assume you have a valid krb5.conf
 + Create an odbc.ini configured for Kerberos.
 Here is an example:

 ```"code-java"
 [exa_linux] Driver = /home/<your_user>/KerberosTest/EXASolution_ODBC-6.0.8/lib/linux/x86_64/libexaodbc-uo2214lv2.so EXAHOST = exasol-host:8563 EXALOGFILE = odbc.log LOGMODE = Debug Comm KerberosServiceName = exasol KerberosHostName = kerberos.hostname.for.exasol
 ```

 + Make sure your environment variables are correctly set (this might vary depending on the environment)

 ```"code-java"
 export KRB5CCNAME=DIR:/path/to/your/cache/ export KRB5_CONFIG=/path/to/your/krb5.conf export ODBCINI=/path/to/your/odbc.ini
 ```

-	+ You should now be able to use theexa_linuxDSN
++ You should now be able to use the exa_linux DSN

 ```"code-java"
 isql exa_linux -v
 ```